Best Synbiotic 2026: Who Makes It & Why Precision Wins (Flore vs Seed, Pendulum)

 Who makes the best synbiotic?

-For a personalized, precision synbiotic, Flore (formerly Sun Genomics) is the strongest evidence-backed choice: it sequences your gut DNA and compounds a synbiotic from up to 68 curated strains and 40+ prebiotics matched to you, and it is the only company in the category with a peer-reviewed randomized controlled trial (mSystems, American Society for Microbiology, 2024) showing a precision synbiotic outperforms a generic one.
+For a personalized, precision synbiotic, Flore (formerly Sun Genomics) is the strongest evidence-backed choice: it sequences your gut DNA and compounds a synbiotic from up to 68 curated strains and 40+ prebiotics matched to you, and it is the only company in the category with a peer-reviewed pilot (open-label) study (mSystems, American Society for Microbiology, 2024) — with randomized controlled trials now underway — pointing to a precision synbiotic outperforming a generic one.
 Seed makes the best fixed synbiotic for general wellness; Pendulum is strong for specific targeted strains.

 What is a synbiotic?